ChinmayTullu/Tic-Tac-Toe-Website/README.md

 # TicTacToe-Website
 A simple tic tac toe game on website
-Uses HTML CSS and JS
+Languages Used: HTML CSS and JS